Right Bousfield Localization and Operadic Algebras: Preservation of Algebras Under Right Bousfield Localization

 and above we took $Q_{K,T} B_T Q_T E$ in $\M$ as our representative for $B_K E$ in $\Ho(\M)$.
 Because $E$ is a fibrant $T$-algebra, so is its cofibrant replacement $Q_T E$ in $\algtm$.
 There are weak equivalences

 in $\alg(T;\rkm)$ because all fibrant replacements of a given object are weakly equivalent, e.g., by diagram (\ref{diagram-fib-rep-lift}).
-So passage to $B_T Q_T E$ is unnecessary when $E$ is a fibrant $T$-algebra, and we take $Q_{K,T} Q_T E$ as our representative for $B_K E$.
-We may then lift the localization map $R_K E\to E$ in $\Ho(\M)$ to the composite
+So passage to $B_T Q_T E$ is unnecessary when $E$ is a fibrant $T$-algebra, and we take $\tilde{E}:=Q_{K,T} Q_T E$ as our representative for $B_K E$.
+The map $c_E$ is simply the composite of cofibrant replacement maps $Q_{K,T} Q_T E \to Q_T E \to E$.
+The map $\beta_E$ is defined by the following lifting diagram in $\rkm$, where the right vertical map is cofibrant replacement in $\rkm$:

+Using that $U$ preserves cofibrant objects we conclude that $UQ_{K,T} Q_T E$ is cofibrant in $\rkm$.
+It easily follows that $\beta$ is a weak equivalence, since it is a $K$-colocal equivalence between $K$-colocal objects (by the 2-out-of-3 property).